 Some time ago I gathered a set of stainless steel drinking water bottles, tuned them by adding suitable amounts of water, and hung them on a frame for playing by percussion.
 They were the kind of water bottle that has an inner and an outer shell for insulation.
 These often have a particularly captivating sound, with the water moving within after striking and modulating the tone in an enchanting way.
 The set is now in my back yard, out there with a lot of other instruments, hopefully weatherproof ones, residing outdoors because interior space for instruments is in short supply.
 Some of the other instruments nearby are among my more interesting ones and I take some pride in showing them off to people who visit: “See how this one works? – Isn’t that cool?”
 I’m less inclined to show off the water bottles.
 They sound lovely, but conceptually they’re commonplace; just a found-object percussion set.
 Yet when people visit my yard, their attention seems to be drawn immediately to the water bottles.
 Why them and not the other instruments nearby?
-I don’t know; perhaps it’s just that they’re relatable, a familiar object rather than some abstract new form, and everyone quickly gets the idea of water bottle percussion.
+I don’t know; perhaps it’s just that they’re relatable as a familiar object rather than some abstract new form, and everyone quickly gets the idea of water-bottle percussion.
 In those moments, when I see visitors gravitating to the water bottles, I might think (but don’t say), “Wait a minute, those aren’t the cool ones; you’re supposed to be interested in this other thing over here; it’s way more sophisticated!”

 Of course “found-object instrument” need not translate as unsophisticated.
 Many makers bring real skill and imagination to the work.
 Even when found-object instruments are simple or obvious in conception, they often turn out to be fresh and alluring and engaging sound-wise.
 Take a stroll through the world with open ears and hands and you’ll find many ready-made sounds worth the listening.
 Some people have cultivated the combination of ear and intellect, curiosity and imagination, that allows them to consistently find their way to the most interesting sounds, along with the eye and skill to put them together in ways that are visually and intellectually engaging.